petrix12/wireui2024/vue.md

             ```

 ## Proyectos con pre-procesador css:
-+ Crear un proyecto con pre-procesador css:
 + Ejecutar:
     + $ vue create cssexample
     + Ejemplo de opciones seleccionadas para la creación de un proyecto:
         ```
         Vue CLI v5.0.8
         ?
 Please pick a preset: Manually select features ?
 Check the features needed for your project: (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed)
         >(*) Babel
         ( ) TypeScript
         ?
 Check the features needed for your project: Babel, TS, CSS Pre-processors, Linter ?
 Choose a version of Vue.js that you want to start the project with 3.x ?
 Use class-style component syntax?
 No
         ?
 Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
 Yes ?
 Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with dart-sass)
         ?
-Pick a linter / formatter config: Basic ?
+Pick a linter / formatter config: Basic
+        ?
 Pick additional lint features: Lint on save ?
 Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config files ?
 Save this as a preset for future projects?
 No
         ```
 + Incluir pre-procesador css en un proyecto existente:
     + SASS:
         + $ npm install -D sass-loader sass